 The bottom line

-Rachael Ray Nutrish PEAK Prey-Inspired Turkey & Venison earns a B grade (78/100) from KibbleIQ.
-Turkey and turkey meal up front, venison as a second named protein, guaranteed taurine, and clean preservation make it a legitimate premium step-up from standard Nutrish.
-The three-way pea stack at positions three through five is the single biggest reason it sits at 78 instead of 85-plus — if you're DCM-conscious, the taurine inclusion helps, but a legume-lighter A-tier formula would help more.
+Rachael Ray Nutrish PEAK Prey-Inspired Turkey & Venison earns a C grade (62/100) from KibbleIQ after the S60.22 live-analyzer rescore — a tier down from the prior B (78/100) baseline.
+Turkey and turkey meal up front, venison as a second named protein, and clean preservation are real strengths, but the three-way pea stack at positions three through five (peas + pea starch + pea protein) triggers the dry-rubric multi-pea-form legume penalty tied to the FDA's DCM watchlist.
+If you're DCM-conscious, a legume-lighter A-tier formula like Orijen or Wellness CORE would be a stronger pick under our published rubric.
 Shop on Amazon →